decretist/Dissertation/Chapter4/burrows.md

 |          |   Gratian1 |   dePen |   Gratian2 |
 |:---------|-----------:|--------:|-----------:|
 | Gratian0 |      3.788 |  4.5586 |     3.7907 |

+The Gratian1 subcorpus is just slightly closer than the Gratian2 subcorpus to the unknown Gratian0 test case, with values of Delta for both rouding to 3.79.
+A candidate is defined as being *closest* to the unknown when it has the lowest mean of the absolute values of the differences between the z-scores for the unknown and the candidate.But as Burrows pointed out, one candidate will always have the lowest $\Delta_B$, so that in itself is not enough to make or to rule out an attribution of authorship.
+We will need further information before we can provide any kind of interpretation for the result.
+The most we can say based on this result is that the hypothetical case statments are less likely to have been written by the author of the *dicta* in *de Penitentia* than by the authors of the first- and second-recension *dicta*.

 The second experiment is a variation on the first, in which a 3881-word sample made up of seven extended passages from the